IntelliJ IDEA now has a single unified installer, replacing the separate Community Edition and Ultimate downloads.

 Alternatively, you can use the latest version of IntelliJ IDEA with access to its current free feature set.

-You won’t have to pay to access any core Java and Kotlin development features.
-Without a subscription, IntelliJ IDEA will remain fully functional, free to use for both commercial and non-commercial projects, and will include more features than are available in the current Community Edition.
+You don’t have to pay to access any core Java and Kotlin development features.
+Without a subscription, IntelliJ IDEA remains fully functional, free to use for both commercial and non-commercial projects, and includes more features than were available in Community Edition.

-Your subscription remains active, and you will continue to enjoy the complete set of advanced features with the highest level of productivity and comfort.
-Even if you’re between subscription renewals, all core Java and Kotlin features will remain available, so your development work won't be interrupted.
+Your subscription remains active, and you can continue to enjoy the complete set of advanced features with the highest level of productivity and comfort.
+Even if you’re between subscription renewals, all core Java and Kotlin features remain available without the need to downgrade or install a separate IDE, so your development work won't be interrupted.

 The Ultimate subscription provides access to the following features (a complete list is available here):

 The Ultimate subscription remains free for students, teachers, and educational institutions, supporting productive learning and high-quality coding education.
-You can apply for an educational license through this form.
+You can always apply for an educational license using this form.

-IntelliJ IDEA will remain fully functional and free to use for both commercial and non-commercial projects independently of subscription.
-In fact, you'll gain additional powerful features previously available only in the Ultimate Edition for free, providing you with even greater comfort and efficiency.
+IntelliJ IDEA is fully functional and free to use for both commercial and non-commercial projects regardless of subscription.
+In fact, you gain additional powerful features previously available only in the Ultimate Edition for free, providing you with even greater comfort and efficiency.

 After migrating to IntelliJ IDEA, you’ll be able to continue using older versions of IntelliJ IDEA Community Edition and switch between them if needed.
-However, unified IntelliJ IDEA will be the only edition receiving updates and new features in upcoming releases.
+However, unified IntelliJ IDEA is the only edition receiving updates and new features in upcoming releases.

 All settings, projects, and saved data will be seamlessly transferred to IntelliJ IDEA.